jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_iv.rst

             return False
         return True

-  still green, I "multiply" not_ by the symbols in the parentheses
+  the test is still green, I "multiply" not_ by the symbols in the parentheses

   .. code-block:: python